Roon311/ASR-Evaluation/README.md

        |  S.D.  |  0.7    2.1 |  0.0    0.0    0.0    0.0    0.0    0.0 |
        | Median |  1.5    8.5 |100.0    0.0    0.0    0.0    0.0    0.0 |
        `----------------------------------------------------------------'

+# Code Functions
+1.**Formatting the Files:** This section includes functions for adding periods to lines and formatting text files.

+2.**Forming the Lists:** Functions in this section calculate various metrics (e.g., WER, substitutions, deletions) for ASR systems and store the results in lists.

+3.**Calculating WER:** This section contains a function to calculate Word Error Rate (WER) using a Docker container.

+4.**Generating Reports:** Functions in this section generate reports for ASR system comparisons, including confusion matrices and other statistics.

+5.**Error Analysis:** This part of the script extracts and analyzes errors from the ASR outputs.

+6.**Creating Tables:** Functions for creating tables with the collected metrics and error analysis results.

+7.**Main Logic:** The main logic section calls the functions in the correct order to perform the desired tasks.

+8.**Main Function:** The script's main part specifies the input parameters and calls the functions accordingly.

+The script is designed to automate the process of evaluating ASR system performance, generating reports, and analyzing errors.
+You can customize the input parameters and run the script to perform these tasks on your data.